johnfking/mq-defs/README.md

 ## Requirements

-This extension requires the Lua Language Server (LuaLS) extension to be installed and enabled.
+This extension requires VS Code and the Lua Language Server (LuaLS) extension to be installed and enabled.

-## Known Issues

-None at this time.